Chapter 11

 After mass Gillian called for him to tell him her father was ready.

-He had forgotten about the picnic and didn't think it was going ahead as it was fairly cold out, but he collected his comics together and went up the lane to the back of their house.
+He had forgotten about the picnic and didn't think it was going ahead as it was fairly cold out, but he collected his comics together and went up the lane to the back of Gillian's house.

-A wide gate into their garden was opened and Gillian's dad got into the sports car and said “get in kids.”
+A wide gate into their garden was opened and Gillian's dad got into the sports car and said “get in kids.'

 The car was reversed out to face the main road and as it accelerated Finbar opened his comics and as the car was going fast and the top was down, the comics flew up into the air and sailed down like wings of angels to spread love, harmony and protection to the area.

-Gillian's parents smiled and they all laughed and Gillian said “the comics were for the picnic.”
+Gillian's parents smiled and they all laughed and Gillian said “the comics were for the picnic.'

-They laughed again, so did Finbar; he liked to make people laugh and it reminded him that if there was one thing his father didn't like, it was being laughed at: he would way “You're only making a laughing stork of me.”
+They laughed again, so did Finbar; he liked to make people laugh and it reminded him that if there was one thing his father didn't like, it was being laughed at: he would way “You're only making a laughing stork of me.'
 Fully knowing it was a laughing stock he meant; it was his perpetual joke.

 Chapter 12